demystifyfp/demystifyfp/content/fsharp/series/fstweet/fetching-followers-and-following-users.md

 ## Updating UI

-To consume these two APIs and rendering it on the client side, we need to update the *social.fs*
+To consume these two APIs and to render it on the client side, we need to update the *social.js*

 ```js
 // src/FsTweet.Web/assets/js/social.js